kjhall04/Filament-Logs/README.md

 - The Excel file is created automatically if it does not exist.
 - Make sure to keep the barcode format consistent with your data manipulation logic.
 - The scale integration requires a compatible USB scale (e.g., DYMO M10) and the `hidapi` library.
+- Admin/user role selection is supported in the terminal menu.

 ## License